City and Borough of Juneau

 1. Who must file a Business Property Assessment Return?

 All businesses operating within the City and Borough of Juneau on January 1st of the tax year with assets must file a Business Property Assessment Return.

 2. What is the deadline for the Business Property Assessment Return?

 To be deemed timely, your return must be postmarked by January 31 of the tax year.
 Late returns are subject to a penalty of $10.00 per day to a maximum of 20 percent of taxes due.

 3. How does the Assessor determine the assessed value for business personal property?

 For most property, the Assessor uses the cost reported by the current owner and applies a percent good factor based upon the year the property was acquired in order to estimate market value.
-The percent good factors are available on our (link to valuation tables).
+The percent good factors are available on our valuation tables.

 4. What if I donít agree with the assessed values?